Boardman-Vogt resolutions and bar/cobar constructions of (co)operadic (co)bimodules: Fibrant resolutions for Hopf -cobimodules

 where $\calF_{l}^{c}(A)$ and $\calF_{l}^{c}(B)$ are the leveled cofree cooperads introduced in Section \ref{SectBarCoop}.
 Let $C$ be a symmetric cosequence in $\dg\Sigma \Seq_{>0}^{c}$.
 We consider the two functors:

 \begin{defi} The two-sided cofree cobimodule functor is given arity-wise by the end:

-\end{defi} Roughly speaking, a point of $\calF_{l}^{c}[A,B](C)(n)$ is an application $\Phi$ which assigns to each leveled trees with section $T$ a decoration of the vertices on the main section (resp. below and above the main section) by elements in $C$ (resp. in $A$ and $B$).
+\end{defi} Roughly speaking, a point of $\calF_{l}^{c}[A,B](C)(n)$ is a map $\Phi$ which assigns to each leveled trees with section $T$ a decoration of the vertices on the main section (resp. below and above the main section) by elements in $C$ (resp. in $A$ and $B$).
 See Figure~\ref{fig:example-cofree-cobim} for an example.
+Furthermore, there is a map from $\calF_{l}^{c}[A,B](C)$ to the sequence $C$ by taking the image of the corollas $c_{n}$, for any $n\geq 0$.
 The cobimodule structure is given by the following operations:

 where $\gamma_{L}$ and $\gamma_{R}$ are the operations introduced in Section \ref{SectTreeLev}.